s3prl/s3prl/downstream/README.md

     - latest optimization epoch
     - **state_dict** of models, optimizer, scheduler
 - `-c` or `--config` specifies the config file path.
 If not specified, will use the `config.yaml` under each downstream folder by default.
 Eg. `result/asr/config.yaml`
 - `-o` or `--override` can override any argument or config field with command line, which is at the highest priority.
-Please refer to the [source code](https://github.com/s3prl/s3prl/blob/ee2a7f16f85186edfa39e8319c612a3b44946a91/utility/helper.py#L69) for definition.
-Here is an example to override 3 fields defined in this [config file](https://github.com/s3prl/s3prl/blob/ee2a7f16f85186edfa39e8319c612a3b44946a91/downstream/asr/config.yaml):
+Please refer to the [override function](../utility/helper.py) for definition.
+Here is an example to override 3 fields defined in this [config file](./example/config.yaml):

   ```bash
   -o "config.optimizer.lr=1.0e-3,,config.optimizer.name=\"AdamW\",,config.runner.eval_dataloaders=\"['dev', 'test']\""